-SMPP access is disabled by default.
-Please contact us for more information on obtaining access.
+SMPP access is normally disabled for users.
+Please contact us for more information on enabling access.

 Ensure that your account password is no longer than 8 characters, to maintain compatibility with the SMPP specification.

 service_typefield.
 As per the SMPP 3.4 specification, this is a C-octet string, so for the three routing options, the value can be a literal string containing one of “1”, “2” or “3”.
 If unspecified or invalid, routing group 2 will be used.

 protocol_idas supported by our EAPI are currently not supported on our SMPP interface.